agessner/fifaengineering/README.md

 <img src="https://iili.io/2fd94a.png"/>

 In this repository we keep the Gatyhering and Processing steps.
-The visualization step is in [thefifastats](https://github.com/agessner/thefifastats) repository.
+The visualization step can be found at [thefifastats](https://github.com/agessner/thefifastats) repository.